trendmicro/adk-agui-middleware/README.md

 4. Write tests for new functionality
 5. Update documentation as needed

+### Acknowledgments

+This project is inspired by and builds upon the foundational work of [@contextablemark](https://github.com/contextablemark) and their [AG-UI implementation](https://github.com/contextablemark/ag-ui).
+We extend our gratitude for their innovative approach to agent-UI integration, which provided essential architectural insights and design patterns that shaped this middleware development.

 ## License

 This project is licensed under the terms specified in the LICENSE file.